-1.9.3 Accredited process for controlled actions under Australian Government legislation
+1.9.4 Accredited process for controlled actions under Australian Government legislation

-The EIS will be developed pursuant to the bilateral agreement between the Australian and Queensland Governments for the purposes of the Australian Government's assessment under Part 8 of the EPBC Act.
+The EIS will be developed pursuant to the bilateral agreement between the federal and state governments for the purposes of the Commonwealth Government's assessment under Part 8 of the EPBC Act.
 The EIS should address potential impacts on the MNES that were identified when the project was determined to be a controlled action.

-Section 9 outlines the requirements in relation to this matter.
+Section 9-Matters of national environmental significance-outlines the requirements in relation to this matter.